spine/spine.site/app/views/mobile_docs/example2.md

       super
       @date = new Date(Date.parse(@date))

 Lastly we have fairly straightforward `validate()` function.
 In Spine, a model's validation fails if the `validate()` function return's anything 'truthy' - i.e. a string.
-Here we're returning `"type required"` unless the `type` exists exists.
+Here we're returning `"type required"` unless the `type` attribute exists.
 In other words, we're validating the presence of the `type`, `minutes` and `date` attributes.

     validate: ->
       return 'type required' unless @type